tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

   provided that *T* seconds is sufficiently greater than the timestamp granularity.)
 Therefore, an upload will be triggered for ``foo`` after its change, which is correct and avoids data loss.

-[FIXME probably wrong
-Because the steps on Windows correspond to those on Unix except for combining two steps, the set of possible interleavings is a subset of that on Unix.
-Therefore, the possible outcomes are also a subset of those on Unix.
-(The possibility of ending up with two links at ``foo`` and ``.foo.tmp`` is excluded.
-Also there is an additional failure case where 4b′ fails because ``foo.old`` already exists; this does not cause data loss.)]

 .. _`MoveFileExW`: https://msdn.microsoft.com/en-us/library/windows/desktop/aa365240%28v=vs.85%29.aspx